forge-42/web-events/packages/web-events/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/forge-42/web-events?style=plastic)

-Leverages [`@standard-schema/spec`](https://www.npmjs.com/package/@standard-schema/spec) to safely dispatch and listen to custom events in the browser.
+Leverages [`@standard-schema/spec`](https://www.npmjs.com/package/@standard-schema/spec) to safely dispatch and listen to custom events in the browser OR the server by using the `EventTarget` interface.

 ## ✨ Features